 Multiple sclerosis or rarely a tumor can cause trigeminal neuralgia.
 Researchers are exploring whether or not postherpetic neuralgia (caused by shingles) can be related to this condition.

-Ayurvedic view and Treatment options of Trigeminal Neuralgia :-
+Ayurvedic view and Treatment options of Trigeminal Neuralgia:-

-Ayurvedic Herbal formulations used are :-
+Ayurvedic Herbs and Herbal formulations used are:-